ClickCease

 Your choice depends on how much time and money you want to invest before listing.

 Selling as-is means buyers get your house with all its problems.
-Making improvements could boost your sale price, but it requires upfront cash and time.
+Improvements could boost your sale price but require upfront cash and time.

-The middle ground involves only fixing the most cost-effective repairs that give you the biggest value.
+The middle ground involves only fixing the most cost-effective repairs that give you the most significant value.

 Step 3: Price Your Ohio Home Strategically

-You need to do some research on what similar homes in your area have sold for recently.
+You must research what similar homes in your area have sold for recently.
 Pay special attention to properties that also need work.

 Your real estate agent can pull these comparable sales, or you can browse online listing sites to get a general idea of local prices.

-Subtract estimated repair costs from what your house would be worth in perfect condition.
+Subtract estimated repair costs from your house’s worth in perfect condition.
 This will give you a starting point for pricing.

 Important note: Some buyers will want some wiggle room in the price to account for the hassle of handling repairs themselves.